kedmenecr/myt-js-assessment/README.md

 ## Before starting

 To begin the excercises, fork this repository on your own github account, then clone it to your local machine.
-When you've completed the excercises, simply download a ZIP of your solutions and send them via e-mail to your contact.
+When you've completed the excercises, simply download a ZIP of your solutions and send it via e-mail to your contact.
 Please do _not_ submit a public pull request, as other candidates will have access to these.

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install Node -- you can do this via the